Modern Slavery and Human Trafficking Statement for the Financial Year 2021

-This statement is made on behalf of epyx Limited, pursuant to section 54 of the Modern Slavery Act 2015 (“Act”) and sets out the steps we are taking to eliminate modern slavery from within our operations and supply chain.
+This statement is made on behalf of epyx, pursuant to section 54 of the Modern Slavery Act 2015 (“Act”) and sets out the steps we are taking to eliminate modern slavery from within our operations and supply chain.

-epyx Limited operates out of its offices based in Meriden – Heath Farm, Hampton Lane, Coventry CV7 7LL and has approximately 130 staff members.
+epyx operates out of its offices based in Meriden – Heath farm, Hampton Lane, Coventry CV7 7LL and has approximately 150 staff members.

-Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively and appropriately using official forms of identification.
-These background checks form the basis of epyx Limited being able to make an offer of employment to individuals who are successful during the interview process. epyx Limited recruits for full-time, part-time, temporary and fixed term positions.
+Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively using official forms of identification.
+These background checks form the basis of epyx being able to make an offer of employment to individuals who are successful during the interview process. epyx recruits for full-time, part-time, temporary and fixed term positions.

 - FLEETCOR UK Responsibility and Sustainability Policy

 - FLEETCOR Code of Business Conduct and Ethics